ximera239/cv/README.md

 ## Overview

-During my life I read quite some professional books and papers.
-I will not be able to recall even the names for the most of them.
+I've read a lot of professional articles and books during my life.
+Here, I wish to keep some references to books that I've read (maybe, with some implementations).

-During my carrier I solved some number of challenging problems, and when you are asked about that it can be hard to recall.
+I'll also leave here some examples of problems that were challenging and important to answer at the time I was asked to look into it.

-Here I want to keep some links to books that I read (with some implementations), I will leave here some examples of problems which were difficult and important to solve at the time I got them, or problems which I found interesting, maybe tricky or taught me something.
+And another type of problems, some tricky challenges that I found interesting, perhaps complex, or that taught me anything

-**<span style="color:darkblue">Work in progress...</span>**
+**<span style="color:darkgreen">Work in progress...</span>**

 ### Interesting problems